 Nepal has witnessed the biggest ever takeover deal in its history, with Axiata, the Malaysia-based telecom giant, acquiring a 60.4 percent stake in Ncell, the country’s largest private cell phone service provider, for $1.03 billion (approximately Rs 109.86 billion).

-Axiata had acquired Ncell shares from TeliaSonera, a telecommunications service provider in the Nordic and Baltic countries, Eurasia and Spain, as per the ‘conditional sale and purchase agreement’ signed between the two companies on December 21, states a press release issued today by TeliaSonera.
+Axiata had acquired Ncell shares from TeliaSonera, a telecommunications service provider in the Nordic and Baltic countries, Eurasia and Spain, as per the ‘conditional sale and purchase agreement’ signed between the two companies in December 21, states a press release issued today by TeliaSonera.

 “I am very pleased to announce the completion of our divestment of Ncell to Axiata according to our announcement in December and in line with our ambition to reduce our presence in Eurasia over time.

-Axiata is a suitable new owner of Ncell and it gives me comfort that our dedicated employees are in good hands,” the statement quotes Johan Dennelind, TeliaSonera’s president and CEO, as saying.
+Axiata is a suitable new owner of Ncell and it gives me comfort that our dedicated employees are in good hands,” the statement quotes Johan Dennelind, TeliaSonera’s President and CEO, as saying.

 The deal was wrapped up upon obtaining approval from all relevant authorities, according to TeliaSonera.

-Despite the completion of acquisition process, Ncell has not seen any change in the management structure so far.
+Despite the completion of the acquisition process, Ncell has not seen any change in the management structure so far.

 “We will probably start seeing changes in the coming days because that’s inevitable.
 But everything has remained the same so far,” a reliable source told The Himalayan Times.